Best VR headsets 2025

 Reasons to avoid

-The Apple Vision Pro is certainly the most exciting VR headset available today.
-Apple's entry into the mixed-reality space has brought in a bunch of competing brands, all vying to be the best productivity VR headset.
-With the Quest Pro defunct and the Quest Pro 2 facing multiple cancellations and delays, Apple's headset is your best current option.
+The Apple Vision Pro is certainly the most deluxe VR headset available today, and it's in rare company as a VR headset designed for "productivity" instead of gaming.
+With the Quest Pro defunct and the Quest Pro 2 facing multiple cancellations and delays, Apple's headset is your best current option for working in mixed reality.

 Apple's headset offers upsides like immersive mixed-reality apps, a gorgeous display, and powerful performance that no other headset has yet matched.
 It hits an excellent 34 pixels per degree, while the Quest 3 only hits 25 pixels per degree.
 The 100º field of view is more pedestrian, making the edges of your vision blurrier than you might expect, but the micro-OLED lenses provide some gorgeous colors that make up for it.

-Still, it costs $3,500 plus tax, AppleCare+, and lens inserts, making it something that everyday people can't afford.
+Still, it costs $3,500 plus tax, AppleCare+, and lens inserts.
 It's truly for specialists and enthusiasts, at least until Apple's rumored second version with a cheaper display becomes available.

 Most affordable